bridgetownrb/bridgetown/bridgetown-website/src/_docs/command-line-usage.md

   * Use the `-e` option to choose Webpack instead of esbuild for your frontend bundler (aka `-e webpack`).
   * When using Webpack, you can also choose to use Sass over PostCSS by adding the `--use-sass` option.
 * `bin/bridgetown start` or `s` - Boots the Rack-based server (using Puma) at `localhost:4000`.
 In development, you'll get live reload functionality as long as `{% live_reload_dev_js %}` or `<%= live_reload_dev_js %>` is in your HTML head.
 * `bin/bridgetown deploy` - Ensures that all frontend assets get built alongside the published Bridgetown output.
-This is the command you'll want to use for ([deployment](/docs/deployment)).
+This is the command you'll want to use for [deployment](/docs/deployment).
-* `bin/bridgetown build` or `b` - Performs a single build of your site to the `output` folder (by default).
+* `bin/bridgetown build` or `b` - Performs a single build of your site to the `output` folder.
 Add the `-w` flag to also regenerate the site whenever a source file changes.
 * `bin/bridgetown console` or `c` - Opens up an IRB console and lets you inspect your site configuration and content "under the hood" using Bridgetown's native Ruby API.
 See below for information on how to add your own console methods.